-Top things to pack for Japan travel
+Top things to pack for your Japan adventure

 Some of my dear family, friends and colleagues are planning their trips to Japan and I’ve been asked about what to pack.
 Besides the obvious, there are some additional things you will need when travelling in Japan.
+These are our top tips!

 Passports and Visas